Nicolaas Jouwe

 In 1961 he was selected to be vice president of the New Guinea Council.
 In 1962, After the colony was ceded to the United Nations Temporary Executive Authority in October 1962 and subsequently to Indonesia six months later, he left New Guinea for the Netherlands, where he settled in the town of Delft.
 He vowed never to return to his native land if it were still occupied by Indonesia.
 According to his memoir, on 16 September 1962, he was invited to a secret meeting with John F. Kennedy to meet Sukarno.
 In this meeting, Kennedy convinced Jouwe that Papua's efforts to become independent was Dutch political ploy to separate Papua from Indonesia.
 Over the years he worked for Papuan independence in Netherlands, he became even convinced of this position combined with discriminatory practice of Dutch Foreign minister Joseph Luns toward Papuan delegation that he knew from his nephew, Marie Papare, Papuan delegation for Indonesia, these became his biggest motivation to return to Indonesia, later on.

 In October 2008, a documentary was broadcast on Dutch television about Jouwe's life.
 In it, he reiterated his stance not to return to Indonesian-administered Papua.
 In January 2009, he was invited by the Indonesian government to visit his ancestral land.
 He responded positively, and visited Papua in March 2009.
 About this visit a follow-up documentary was made by the same director.
-He finally returned to West Papua in 2010 to become Indonesian citizens.
-In the lunch that was held for Mark Davies on 12 May 2014, Australian journalist of TV SBS, Jouwe stated "I am a leader of the National Liberation Council of West Papua.
-I am not OPMs member.
-In fact, OPM was created by Netherlands officers in 1965 to coincide with the crackdown on the Indonesian Communist Party," he further added,"The Papuan youth who had been trained were then asked by the Netherlands to establish the OPM."
+He finally returned to West Papua in 2010 to become an Indonesian citizen.
+In a lunch that was held for Mark Davies on 12 May 2014, Australian journalist of SBS, Jouwe stated "I am a leader of the National Liberation Council of West Papua.
+I am not a member of the OPM.
+In fact, The OPM was created by The Dutch in 1965 to coincide with the crackdown on the Indonesian Communist Party," he further added,"The Papuan youth who had been trained were then asked by the Netherlands to establish the OPM."

 On 13 August 2014, Nicolaas Jouwe alongside Ondofolo Franzalbert Joku former OPM foreign minister, Nicholas Simione Messet former OPM diplomat in Sweden, Priest Lipiyus Biniluk, Contant Karma former vice governor and regional secretary, received an award from President Susilo Bambang Yudhoyono, in the form of Bintang Jasa Nararya, while former governor Abraham Octavianus Atururi received Bintang Mahaputera Utama.

-Jouwe died on 16 September 2017 at age 93 in Indonesia.
+Jouwe died on 16 September 2017 at the age of 93 in Jakarta, Indonesia.